jonasrk/berlin-guide/README.md

 ### Bad Service

-If you're coming from a place that puts a lot of emphasis on service culture, be prepared for the worst in Berlin and Germany in General.
-Be happy if you're food and drink is good and take everything else as a nice bonus. :)
+If you're coming from a place that puts a lot of emphasis on service culture, be prepared for the worst in Berlin and Germany in general.
+Be happy if your food and drink is good and take everything else as a nice bonus. :)

 ### Water in restaurants